 The order of nucleotides within a sequence of DNA is important.
 It underpins subsequent protein function and, in cases of mutations, the subsequent disease manifestation.
 Determining the order of nucleotides within biological samples is an integral part of a range of research applications.
 Over the past 50 years, a number of techniques and technologies have been developed to facilitate this feat.
-Throughout this period of time, there has been tremendous changes and developments, enabling us to get more precise and gain more insights into the genetic code of life.
+Throughout this period of time, there have been tremendous changes and developments, enabling us to get more precise and gain more insights into the genetic code of life.
 In this blog, we will go through the history of DNA sequencing technologies, highlighting some of the key discoveries and researchers along the way.

 First Generation DNA sequencing technologies